Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: The twelve requirements

-Learning systems with finite representational and adaptive capacity exhibit inherent limits on the sets of sequences they can learn.
-In particular, no model can be trained so as to learn all admissible sequences.
-However, a nontrivial lower bound is preserved: every model can learn any admissible sequence of length two.
+Learning systems with finite representational and adaptive capacity necessarily face limits on the extent to which they can learn sequences of length greater than two, whereas all admissible sequences of length two are universally learnable.

+Length-two sequences occupy a special position, as they are the shortest sequences that encode temporal relationships, while a single input carries no temporal information.
+They define transitions that are the irreducible units of temporal prediction and thus necessary for temporal learning.

-A closely related distinction appears in biological learning systems: while humans readily acquire arbitrary pairwise associations, learning and retaining longer temporal structures is subject to pronounced capacity limits and interference effects.
-In this sense, the special status of length-two sequences reflects a boundary between local associative learning and globally constrained sequence learning.
+A related distinction is observed in biological learning systems.
+Humans can readily acquire arbitrary pairwise associations, whereas learning and retaining longer temporal structures is subject to pronounced capacity limits and interference effects.

+\begin{req}[Temporal adaptability] The model must be able to learn sequences with varying cycle lengths and adapt when the temporal scale changes.